Drum Lesson Practice Tips

 As you begin to learn to play the drums, you might find it difficult to know where to start when practicing on your own.
 Additionally, due to the loud nature of the drums, you may find practicing using a full kit impractical in many situations.
 Read the following tips on drum lesson practice from those offering the best drum lessons in Toronto to get a few ideas on how you can improve your drumming technique without having to play a full kit at full volume.

-Use a Practice Pad or Put a T-Shirts Over Your Drums
+Use a Practice Pad or Put a T-Shirt Over Your Drums

-Many music store sell practice pads, rubber pads about the size of a snare or a rack tom.
+Many music stores sell practice pads, rubber pads about the size of a snare or a rack tom.
 The main purpose of a practice pad is to allow you to practice drum rhythms without making any noise.
 Practice pads typically range in cost from about $15 to $40, and you can also buy a set of foam-like pads to cover all the heads on your kit.
 If you don’t want to lay out the money for practice pads, you can cover any of your drums or cymbals with a towel or t-shirt to dampen the sound.
 This comes in handy if you feel like practicing at, say, 3 in the morning while others in your household sleep quietly.